VoxFeed/Kepler/README.md

-# Kepler-JQ
+# Kepler (job queue)

-Kepler-JQ is a light weight Job Queue for Node.js.
+Kepler is a light weight Job Queue for Node.js.
 It's a package that connects to a mongoDB database and it's ready to get and store jobs with customized data.

 ## How to use.

 ### 1. Install kepler
 ```
-  npm install kepler-jq
+  npm install kepler
 ```

 ### 2. Run mongodb.